Using food as a reward or punishment is not a good idea and this post will tell you why.

 It doesn’t matter that most of the time, the parents choose how much food will be on the child’s plate.
 Or that parents usually just guess on portion size anyway.

 On the flip side, parents swing like a pendulum to the other extreme.
 In fact, it’s quite common to hear a child saying, “Mom /Dad, I’m hungry.” get the response, “No, you’re not.
 You just had food a few minutes ago.”

 Since it’s not our stomach, we can’t really tell if the children are hungry or not.
 We just assume they must be (or not) based on how much time has elapsed since they last ate or how much / little they’ve already consumed.

 If this continues, the child eventually loses the ability to know when his or her body is full — forced as they are to always ignore what their bodies are saying.

 And that is one of the most unhealthy eating habits parents tend to pass on to their kids.

-To recap, the unhealthy eating habits you should stop teaching your child all result from resorting to rewards and praise in order to get him to eat more, try something new and finish whatever portion happens to be on his plate.
+To recap, the unhealthy eating habits you should stop teaching your child all result from resorting to using food as a reward or punishment in order to get him to eat more, try something new and finish whatever portion happens to be on his plate.

 Rewards and praise, instead of reinforcing the habit you’d like to see, can actually be counterproductive and give you a child who needs to be bribed for her to eat.